EPCCed/dirac-docs/docs/scheduler.md

 A job submission script for a parallel job that uses 4 compute nodes, 4 MPI processes per node and 4 GPUs per node.
 It does not restrict what type of GPU the job can run on so both A100-40 and A100-80 can be used.
+It does not request interconnect locality so nodes can be selected from anywhere on the system.

 ```slurm
 #!/bin/bash